kordless/covid19_viz/README.md

 https://www.ncbi.nlm.nih.gov/nuccore/MN988668

 I decided to write code that first counted the number of codons of a particular length in the virus' dataset.
 In search, we call these words and documents.
-In search, a facet is a count of words appearing in a set of documents.
-Words being broken by a given character, like a white space.
+In search, a facet is a count of words appearing in a set of 'documents' with 'words' being broken by a given character, like a white space.

 ## How
 I used vim to remove all line numbers and whitespace and placed it in *covid19_rna.txt*.
 I then created a random file of the same length and placed it in *random_rna.txt*.